 Affiliate Marketing Growth

 According to a 2016 Rakuten Affiliate Network study, the US affiliate marketing spend will increase at a compound annual growth rate of 10.1% percent between 2015 and 2020, to an estimated $6.8 billion industry.
 And to put this into perspective, in 2016 the New York Time’s print advertising fell 16%.
 As the world wide web continues to grow, a lot of advertising is now shifting into the affiliate space.
 Word of mouth is still one of the best ways for companies to generate sales, and affiliate marketing can be seen as a type of word of mouth marketing that simply happens online.
 We just launched our own affiliate program here at Kinsta.
 Make sure to signup now and take advantage of the recurring commission!

 Due to the massive growth of this market, it can be tricky nowadays to tell who is telling the truth online.
 For example, if you Google “Best WordPress Hosting,” you are suddenly bombarded with hundreds of bloggers all claiming to know who the best host is.
 You will typically have two different crowds.
 Those who generally enjoy helping others by sharing solutions that they personally use, and those that help market products and or services simply for the commission.
 Unfortunately, a large portion of the crowd is in that latter group.
-So we always advise to be careful when doing research online.
+So we always advise being careful when doing research online.

 Affiliate marketing is a high-value, low-risk strategy proven to drive sales and awareness for brands and revenue for publishers… When done right, it cultivates mutually beneficial and authentic relationships between brands and publishers, and those publishers and their audience. – Adam Weiss, General Manager and Senior Vice President of Rakuten Affiliate Network.